1ntentions/Mission-Demolition/README.md

 # Mission Demolition

-Most of this project was modeled after Jeremy Gibson Bond's Mission Demolition tutorial in chapter 30 of "Introduction to Game Design, Prototyping, and Development."
+I made the following changes after following the tutorial from chapter 30 of "Introduction to Game Design, Prototyping, and Development" by Jeremy Gibson Bond.
 Despite this, I added changes such as:

 -A "game over" screen with a "restart" button

--More levels that get increasingly harder
+-More levels that get increasingly harder as you progress

+-A black band that appears when the projectile is drawn in the slingshot and disappears when it is shot

 -Audio for the slingshot snapping